Fast Facts

 Be Our Guest Restaurant Menu

-As for the appetizers, there are four different options to start off your three-course meal:
+As for the appetizers, there are five different options to start off your three-course meal:

-Leap had the Maine Lobster Bisque, while I opted for the French Onion Soup.
-I really enjoyed my selection — the French Onion Soup was rich, so I wasn’t able to finish it all.
+Leap had the tuna tartare, while I opted for the French Onion Soup.
+I really enjoyed my selection.
+The French Onion Soup was rich, so I wasn’t able to finish it all.
 But the melted cheese on top was the main draw for me!

 Don’t fill up too fast (like me!).
 You’ll be faced with the hardest decision yet … the entrée.
 Choose one main dish from the following mouthwatering creations:

 The tadpoles have a special kids menu, which allows them to choose their own appetizers, entrée and sides too.
-For the appetizers, they can choose either an iceberg wedge salad, house-made peach applesauce or a fruit and cheese plate.
+For the appetizers, they can choose either an iceberg wedge salad, a fresh fruit bowl or a fruit and cheese plate.
 Each entrée comes with two side selections.
 Here’s the breakdown of entrées and sides.

 Entrées (choose one):